Where do shallots come from?

-Though they hail originally from Southeast Asia, shallots managed to make their way to the Mediterranean and into classic Greek literature, but they are still most associated with France, which has been called their ‘spiritual home’.
-The subtle depths of shallot flavour have been at the heart of French cooking since the 12th century when they began to be grown in Brittany and Anjou, and it’s easy to see why.
+Though they hail originally from Southeast Asia, shallots managed to make their way to the Mediterranean and into classic Greek literature.
+But they are still most associated with France, which has been called their ‘spiritual home’.
+Then, the subtle depths of shallot flavour have been at the heart of French cooking since the 12th century when they began to be grown in Brittany and Anjou, and it’s easy to see why.
 Milder than the onion, and, many would argue, more refined, shallots are simply delicious.

 But the benefits don’t stop at your taste buds.
 Shallots are absolutely packed with nutrients and vitamins that we need for good health and vitality.
-They are rich in flavonols and polyphenolic compounds, a diverse range of antioxidants, dietary fiber, protein, vitamins and manganese.
-They improve circulation and metabolism, lower cholesterol and blood pressure, and improve heart health.
+Also, they are rich in flavonols and polyphenolic compounds, a diverse range of antioxidants, dietary fiber, protein, vitamins and manganese.
+Additionally, they improve circulation and metabolism, lower cholesterol and blood pressure, and improve heart health.

 For gardeners and growers, the points keep racking up.
 Shallots are low maintenance, very hardy, and they don’t need much space, so you can squeeze them in between other vegetables.
 They also mature more quickly and can be planted earlier than onions.
 One of their best qualities is that they store for an incredible amount of time – some varieties for up to a year!